 The deadline to file taxes this year was May 17.
 If you missed that, the IRS urges you to file your taxes now, not only because you'll significantly reduce your tax liability if you claimed any unemployment benefits last year, but also because you may qualify for other pandemic benefits.

 Keep in mind that although the government has waived some federal taxes on your jobless benefits, your state may charge income tax on all unemployment payments you received.

 What if you're not likely to get a refund?

 If your bank account could use an infusion of cash, but you're not likely to get a surprise tax refund, here are some steps to give your finances a boost on your own.

-Cut the cost of your debt.
-Though credit cards are convenient when you’re short on cash, the interest can turn into a serious financial drain over time.
+While credit cards are convenient when you’re short on cash, the interest can turn into a real money-suck over time.
 If you leaned too heavily on your plastic during the pandemic, a lower-interest debt consolidation loan can cut your interest costs and help you pay off your debts faster.

-Demand deals when you shop online.
-Once you’ve gotten a grip on your debt, then work on keeping your daily expenses down so you won't land in trouble again.
-Next time you're ready to shop online, you might stop and download a free browser extension that will automatically scour for better prices and coupons whenever you're at the virtual checkout.
+Once you’ve gotten a grip on your debt, make sure you’re keeping your daily expenses down so you won't land in trouble again.
+Next time you're ready to shop online, stop and download a free browser extension that will automatically scour for better prices and coupons whenever you're at the virtual checkout.

-Turn your pocket change into profits.
-Finally, if you don’t have much experience — or capital — to make money in the sizzling stock market, download a popular app that allows you to invest your "spare change" and turn your pennies into profits.
+Finally, if you don’t have much experience — or capital — to make money in the red-hot stock market, download a popular app that allows you to invest your "spare change" and turn your pennies into profits.